With a fast, reliable, and fully managed provider of Open edX®

-A lot has changed since the pandemic started – our lifestyles, our work patterns, and especially the way we learn still it might be too optimistic to predict whether we are close to the end of the Covid19 Pandemic.
+A lot has changed since the pandemic started – our lifestyles, work patterns, and especially how we learn.
+Still, it might be too optimistic to predict whether we are close to the end of the COVID-19 Pandemic.

-Among all subjects, the education sector even has been one of the most affected by the pandemic.
+Among all subjects, the education sector has been one of the most affected by the pandemic.
 With schools and universities closing their doors, students have had to find alternative ways to continue their studies.
 For many, this has meant turning to online learning.
-Hence, many schools and academic institutes were pushed to provide online courses due to Covid and to announce the return of in-person learning.
-So does that mean it is time to ditch online learning?
+Hence, many schools and academic institutes were pushed to provide online courses due to COVID-19 and to announce the return of in-person learning.
+So, does that mean it is time to ditch online learning?

-To address this question, looking at the end of this tunnel may have to have some predictions.
-The predictions which may include subjects about how things, and here, the educational environment as a matter of speculation, are going to change in the optimistic close post-Covid world.
+Looking at the end of this tunnel, we may have to make some predictions to address this question.
+The predictions may include subjects about how things, and here, the educational environment as a matter of speculation, will change in the optimistic close post-COVID world.

-So, let’s see the main questions: what will happen to online learning when the pandemic is over?
-Will it continue to grow in popularity or will traditional face-to-face teaching regain its place as the preferred method of learning?
+So, let’s look at the main question: what will happen to online learning when the pandemic is over?
+Will it continue to grow in popularity, or will traditional face-to-face teaching regain its place as the preferred learning method?

 The simple answer is it depends.